-This is a two-compartment locking storage bench (well, the locks are getting installed after the urethane cures fully) that has an approximate 70/30 split and was made ENTIRELY from used pallets.
-It was built from need – in our neighborhood, packages are frequently stolen from your front porch, and I didn’t want to pay for an ugly, plastic locking box that wouldn’t compliment our 1928 Craftsman California Bungalow.
+This is a two-compartment locking Pallet Storage Bench.
+This storage bench has an approximate 70/30 split and was made ENTIRELY from used pallets.
+We made this bench after packages were stolen from our front porch.
+I didn’t want to pay for an ugly, plastic locking box that wouldn’t compliment our 1928 California Bungalow.

 Yes, it’s far from perfect, but I’m a nurse, and have never done woodworking projects until this summer, and am learning!

-The total cost was $17.00 – only for the stainless steel screws used on the front areas!
+We paid $17.00 for the stainless steel screws used on the front areas!
 No, that’s not a typo!
-We happened to get a couple of pallets that were obviously nicer oak, so we’ve been saving them for a while until we were inspired.
-The inspiration came from the one pallet railing that was a piece of pine still quite raw – it had bark and tree limbs obviously still intact instead of just a couple of knot holes.
+We found two pallets that were obviously nicer.
+We think they’re red maple – but I’ve yet to identify the wood 100%.
+I used those unidentified, beautiful deck boards when I felt inspired by one pallet stringer board.
+It had a large amount of live edge still intact.
+It had bark and tree limbs obviously still intact instead of just a couple of knot holes.
 We loved it!
-The old bark even had those worm holes still evident.
+The old bark even had those wormholes still evident.

 What if you don’t have all the cool tools?
 Psh – you work around it and get that Pallet Storage Bench (or any other project) built!

 So… without a planer or any fancy tools other than a 10″ miter saw, a table saw, orbital palm sander, along with an impact & screwdriver set I bought myself recently (Makita LXTs that are lighter for a woman’s hand/wrist) I created this.
 This bench is primarily a pine frame with oak faces, and a couple of other random types that I can’t identify but could tell were different by the smell and texture as I sanded.
 I stained it with a leftover light cherry stain from our oak floors and sealed it with leftover urethane we had from remodeling our house as well.